-After about half a year of seriously considering it, I met the guy I ended up marrying so those plans went to the wayside.
-But I learned that while there's obstacles to solo adoption, you can make them feel a lot less scary if you start planning ahead by getting your finances in order.
+While there's obstacles to solo adoption, you can make them feel a lot less scary if you start planning ahead by getting your finances in order.
 Do you have debt looming over you?
 Meet with a financial adviser (or just a money-savvy friend!) to create a list of just three things you can do to become more financially stable so that when you approach adoption agencies, your bank account won't trip up the process.

 Solo IVF or Surrogate